UP | HOME

 How to Analyze Performance Issues?

 The most important part here is to learn how to use the Emacs profiler.
+Emacs profiler let's you find which functions and libraries are causing the slowdowns.
+Org mode manual also has instructions on how to use the profiler.

 Which Org-Mode Operations Tend to Take Longer the More Data You Process?